KrAG2000/CodePlaneAI/README.md

 - `src/services/execution-service.ts`: orchestration state transitions
 - `src/store/file-store.ts`: local JSON persistence

-## What I Need From You
+## Pre-requisites

-To connect this MVP to your real repo and make it useful, I need:
+To connect this MVP to your real repo and make it useful, below items are requried beforehand:

 1. The GitHub repository URL or `owner/repo`.
 2. The local filesystem path where that repo is checked out on this machine.
+(Commands that make changes to local files outside the scope will be restricted and this service will not have access to files and folders outside the set scope aka `git clone` will not work unless access is given to the parent directory: `Needs handling`)
-3. The default base branch, usually `main` or `master`.
+3. The default base branch, usually `main` (Multiple branch support: P2).
-4. The validation commands that should run before commit/PR.
+4. The validation commands that should run before commit/PR(If repo has followed any validations practices).
-5. Whether I should allow auto-push and PR creation immediately.
+5. Whether I should allow auto-push and PR creation immediately(Permission control setup, handled via dashboard: P2).
-6. A GitHub token with repo access, or confirmation that you want PR creation skipped for now.
+6. A GitHub token with repo access, or confirmation that you want PR creation skipped for now(P2).
-7. Any protected paths that must never be auto-committed, such as `infra/`, `db/migrations/`, or billing/auth code.
+7. Any protected paths that must never be auto-committed, such as `infra/`, `db/migrations/`, or billing/auth code(Exclude/Blacklist folder/files: P3).
-8. Whether you want the next step to be Slack integration or direct coding-agent integration.

-## Recommended Next Step

-Once you send the repo details, I can wire this MVP to your actual codebase and then add one of these:

-- real Slack trigger endpoint,
-- agent adapter contract for Codex handoff,
-- repo-specific context discovery,
-- approval gate before push/PR.
+8. Real platform integration (e.g. Slack)